Why having a "Strong" Chart isn't always an advantage If you are new to BaZi,…

 The Role of the Astral Body and the Three Gunas

 In Hindu philosophy, especially within the yogic and Vedantic traditions, the human being is more than flesh and blood.
-We are layered beings, consisting of physical, energetic, emotional, mental, and astral bodies.
-The astral body (linga sharira) is the subtle vehicle that survives physical death.
-It is the storehouse of karma, carrying countless impressions and tendencies (vasanas) collected through lifetimes.
+We are layered beings comprising physical, energetic, emotional, mental, and astral bodies.
+The astral body (linga sharira) is the subtle vehicle that survives bodily death.
+It is the storehouse of karma, containing countless impressions and tendencies (vasanas) accumulated over lifetimes.

 Sattva (goodness): Brings clarity, compassion, purity, and wisdom.